Want to know a secret?

 My quest to correct this imbalance lead to years of dietary experimentation, ranging from low fat, near-vegetarian to low carb/keto to paleo.
 After a great deal of trial and a whole bunch of error, I discovered the work of Weston A. Price, whose principles of nourishing traditional diets and nutrient density make so much more sense to me than restricting entire macronutrients.

 During this same period, I also came to understand that reactionary allopathic medicine was not the answer.
 The Western model of healthcare is some of the best in the world for acute, life-threatening conditions such as injury and infection, but it virtually ignores preventative health.
 Health is not about bandaids and masking symptoms with pills; it’s about getting to the bottom of why the dis-ease is happening to begin with.

 And that circles back to a focus on things that support the body in balance.
 The body wants to be healthy and will return to homeostasis if it’s allowed to do so.

 Fast forward a couple of decades, and I’m still very much a work in progress.
 I’m fascinated by traditional ways of doing things and am actively working toward a more self-sufficient lifestyle, with a focus on growing and foraging much of our own food and therapeutic/medicinal herbs and deepening our connection with plants and the land.
 For us, a simpler, healthier, BALANCED life is one that focuses on what creates joy and positive energy in our household, while striving toward sustainability and reducing negative inputs and stressors.

 Come learn with me.
-Over the years, I’ve picked up tips and tricks that preserve my sanity and make balancing a health-oriented lifestyle possible, practical and even fun!
+Over the years, I’ve picked up a few tips and tricks that preserve my sanity and make balancing a health-oriented lifestyle possible, practical and even fun!
 This site is a depository for ongoing learning, self experimentation and new ideas.
 I’m happy you’re here and I hope you find something useful on Redheaded Herbalist that sparks a new idea or two of your own!